 It’s normal to be nervous before something like this but you really have to try and relax.

-The more tense your body is, the worse the experience will be.
+The tenser your body is, the worse the experience will be.
 Find ways to keep your body fully relaxed and release the tension.

 The more you can relax, the better.

 You have to talk about everything leading up to this act.
 You both have to be on the same page and find a way to communicate about what isn’t going well and what you like most.

 Sit down and discuss why you both want to try something like this.